-With Toprak Razgatlioglu’s departure to MotoGP, Nicolò Bulega was considered the main favorite to claim the Superbike title.
-Thanks to his first two seasons in the category, marked by 20 victories, he managed to become vice world champion in both 2024 and 2025.
+With Toprak Razgatlioglu’s departure to MotoGP, Nicolò Bulega was considered the main favourite for clinching the Superbike title.
+Thanks to his first two seasons in the category, marked by 20 victories, he managed to become vice world champion both in 2024 and 2025.

 The records already set

-Few, however, could have imagined such an explosive start to 2026, during which Bulega has already broken some historic records: in 2019, Alvaro Bautista had won the first 11 races of the season, while this year Bulega has claimed victory in the first 12 rounds, achieving a triple win in Australia, Portugal, the Netherlands, and Hungary.
+Few, however, could have imagined such an explosive start to 2026, during which Bulega has already broken several historical records: in 2019, Alvaro Bautista won the first 11 races of the season, while this year Bulega has claimed victory in the first 15 rounds, achieving a triple win in Australia, Portugal, the Netherlands, Hungary, and the Czech Republic.

-This streak, combined with his triumph in the last 4 races of 2025, allowed him to shatter the record of Toprak Razgatlioglu, who on two separate occasions had strung together 13 consecutive wins in the Superbike World Championship.
-Bulega has now reached 16 consecutive victories and does not seem inclined to stop.
+This streak, combined with his triumph in the last 4 races of 2025, allowed him to shatter Toprak Razgatlioglu's record, who on two separate occasions had strung together 13 consecutive wins in the Superbike World Championship.
+Bulega has now reached 19 consecutive victories and shows no signs of stopping.

-Not content with that, Bulega has also equaled the record for consecutive podium finishes in the Superbike World Championship: thanks to the 13 at the end of the 2025 season and the 12 at the start of this year, the Ducati rider has reached 25, matching the record set in 2002 by Colin Edwards and in 2025 by Toprak Razgatlioglu.
+Not content with that, Bulega has also surpassed the record for consecutive podium finishes in the Superbike World Championship: thanks to the 13 at the end of the 2025 season and the 15 at the start of this year, the Ducati rider has reached 28, overtaking the 25 achieved in 2002 by Colin Edwards and in 2025 by Toprak Razgatlioglu.

 If he continues at this pace, even allowing for a partial slowdown on some occasions, Bulega could break a whole series of seasonal records in the Superbike World Championship, taking them away from three riders who have made history in production-based racing.

 In this season, on his Ducati Panigale V4 R, Nicolò Bulega uses Brembo steel discs with a diameter of 338.5 mm and a thickness of 6.5 mm.
-The Ducati rider prefers finned discs over traditional ones because they enhance the cooling of the system, thus preventing dangerous performance drops at the end of the race.
+The Ducati rider prefers slotted discs over traditional ones because they enhance the cooling of the system, thus avoiding dangerous performance drops at the end of the race.

 The discs are operated by Brembo monobloc aluminum calipers with four pistons, each with a diameter of 34 mm.
 The calipers also feature cooling fins on the outer body, which increase the surface area of the pistons exposed to air by 30 percent compared to calipers without fins.

-The Brembo calipers also include an amplification system that generates additional force to that created by the hydraulic pressure of the brake fluid on the pistons.
+Additionally, Brembo calipers are equipped with an amplification system that generates additional force beyond the hydraulic pressure of the brake fluid on the pistons.
 With the same force applied by the rider, the braking is therefore greater compared to those using non-amplified calipers.

-Additionally, the Brembo calipers feature an anti-drag system that, through a spring device, significantly reduces the phenomenon of residual torque.
-In other words, it prevents the pads from coming into contact with the disc when there is no pressure in the system, avoiding unwanted slowdowns.
+Furthermore, Brembo calipers feature an anti-drag system that, through a spring device, significantly reduces the phenomenon of residual torque.
+In other words, it prevents the brake pads from coming into contact with the disc when there is no pressure in the system, avoiding unwanted slowdowns.

-For the inside of the calipers, Bulega always chooses High Mass pads, which, as the name suggests, have a greater mass than standard pads.
+For the interior of the calipers, Bulega always chooses High Mass brake pads, which, as the name suggests, have a greater mass than standard pads.
 These pads have a length of 90 mm and a weight of 155 grams, infinitesimal values that help reduce unsprung masses.

-Completing Bulega's braking system is the Brembo index pump, with which he controls the rear brake, both during braking and acceleration, through a control located on the handlebar, and the HTC 64 brake fluid, which offers the lowest compressibility available while also providing a high boiling point.
+Completing Bulega's braking system is the Brembo index pump, which he uses to control the rear brake, both during braking and acceleration, through a control located on the handlebar, and the HTC 64 brake fluid, which offers the lowest compressibility available while providing a high boiling temperature.

 The records in sight